KishanKancharagunta/Computer-Networks/22_data-comm_error-correct-2.md

 Please refer to textbook [chapter 10](https://github.com/cnchenpu/data-comm/blob/master/ppt/Ch10-Forouzan.ppt).

-# Data-Link Layer Cyclic codes
+# Data-Link Layer - Cyclic Codes
+The codeword is cyclically shifted (rotated) to become another codeword. <br>
+EX: If 1011000 is a codeword and we cyclically left-shift, then 0110001 is also a codeword.

 ## CRC (cyclic redundancy check)
 - EX: A CRC code with C(7,4)